 Oncology is the care and treatment of people who have been diagnosed with cancer.
 Medical oncology involves treatment with medications such as chemotherapy; Radiation oncology treats people using radiotherapy.
 Not all people with cancer are referred to an oncologist or the oncology service.

-The South Canterbury Oncology Service is based at Timaru Hospital and consists of Oncology Clinical Nurse Specialists, a Cancer Nurse Coordinator and Social Worker.
+The South Canterbury Oncology Service is based at Timaru Hospital and consists of a Medical Oncology Specialist, Oncology Clinical Nurse Specialists, a Cancer Nurse Coordinator and a Social Worker.

-Treatment is provided under the direction of oncology or haematology specialists based in Christchurch or Dunedin.
+Treatment is provided under the direction of oncology or haematology specialists who may be our home oncologist or specialists based in Christchurch or Dunedin.
 Local support is provided by the Timaru Hospital consultants, GP practices, and a range of hospital and community services.

 Oncology clinics: People receiving chemotherapy under the care of an oncologist are regularly reviewed in clinic.
-These are a combination of visiting medical oncologist clinics in the Out Patient Department, or via video conference facilities in a TeleHealth clinic.
-Both of these clinics are held at Timaru Hospital.
+These are a combination of our local medical oncologist, visiting medical oncologist clinics in the Out Patient Department, or via video conference facilities in a TeleHealth clinic.

-Treatment: Chemotherapy and related infusions are given by the chemotherapy nurses at Day Patient Services (DPS) on the 4th Floor.
+Treatment: Chemotherapy and related infusions are given by the chemotherapy nurses at Day Patient Services (DPS) on the Gardens Block, 4th Floor.

 Phone: 03 687 2418